 So what are some risk factors for damaged joints?
 And, how can we tackle these problems to lower the risk of a problem developing?

 First of all, excess body weight can be a big problem.
 The more weight your joints have to support, the more work they have to do and the higher the potential for damage is.
 As you lose weight through diet and exercise, you will be reducing the pressure on your joints, especially around the back, hips and knees.

-Not only can regular exercise help you to lose weight which helps with the aforementioned reduction in pressure, but exercise also helps to combat existing inflammation in the joints.
-Low-impact activities are the best choices when it comes to using exercise in this way.
+Not only can regular exercise help you to lose weight, which helps with the aforementioned reduction in pressure, but exercise also helps to combat existing inflammation in the joints.
+Low-impact activities are the best choice when it comes to using exercise in this way.

 Poor Muscle Mass